Ghini/ghini.desktop/doc/installing.rst

    pip, so "avoid the gory details" and use a pre-compiled pagkage from:

    http://initd.org/psycopg/docs/install.html

+#. reboot

+   hey, this is windows, you need to reboot for changes to take effect!

 #. download and run the batch file::